Carl Spitzweg: Artwork

 Spitzweg created over 1,500 pictures and drawings.
-Since 1824 he began painting with oil paints.
+Since 1824, he began painting with oil paints.
 During his lifetime, he was able to sell around four hundred paintings.
 He found admirers and buyers primarily among the citizens who had gained new purchasing power.

 His painting style belongs to the late romantic period.
 Initially Spitzweg was associated with the Biedermeier style, but later his style of painting became more relaxed and closer to impressionism.
 Spitzweg drew a lot in his youth.
 Even while working in the pharmacy, he drew the heads of real and imaginary sick people, young and old, as well as the people from the small town of Straubing.
 What Spitzweg particularly appreciated about this idyllic town was the picturesque small townscape with the narrow streets and graceful bay windows, the turrets, fountains and stone figures.
-These motifs will appear often in his paintings.
+These motifs will often appear in his paintings.

 Spitzweg depicted people in their contemporary bourgeois milieu.
 In his small format paintings, he depicts the Biedermeier petty bourgeoisie, the oddball eccentrics and romantic events.
 He did represent human weaknesses, but not the wicked or the mean: anything coarse was alien to Spitzweg.
 The Poor Poet, Spitzweg's best-known and most popular work, dates from 1839.
 In The Cactus Lover, Spitzweg shows the office worker in front of his favorite plant.
 Paintings such as At the Antiquary, Sentinel at the Gate, The Alchemist, The Bookworm, among others, are also representative of his style.

 Through his friendship with the landscape painter Eduard Schleich, with whom he traveled many times, he became more aware of the landscape.
 With a sense of nature and color, he painted grandiose mountain massifs and their open expanses, romantic forest corners, the green plateaus with forests, meadows and harvest fields, mostly in good weather, because he preferred to depict the light.

 Spitzweg had a keen sense of color.
 Through his pharmacist training, he gained chemical and technical experience in the production of his paints.
 He used a unique, bright shade of blue that cannot be found in any other painter.
 He also knew how to produce lasting colors.
 From his long travels, Spitzweg brought home a rich collection of sketches, which he used to create his paintings in the studio.